 A changing philosophy is driving community-supported zoo improvements.

-Every animal at the Oregon Zoo should have access to the outdoors, see the sky, breath fresh air and experience wind, rain and sunshine.
+Every animal at the Oregon Zoo should have access to the outdoors, see the sky, breathe fresh air and experience wind, rain and sunshine.
 Every animal should be able to make choices about how he spends his day and with whom.
 Each animal should be able to live alone or in a family or social group appropriate to her species and gender, by choice, as she would in a wild habitat.

 Oregon Zoo animal keepers have held this philosophy for a long time, but the old zoo facilities constrained them from providing animals with the autonomy and space they each prefer.
 When the zoo was built, keeping the animals clean and their exhibit spaces sterile was the highest priority.
 You can see that priority plainly displayed in the old primate building, the elephant barn and the Polar Bears exhibit where concrete floors with drains can be scrubbed and animals can be moved throughout the day with relative ease.
 But there's a better way...

 Today, the Oregon Zoo is undergoing profound change.
 Over the next 20 years, most of the zoo campus will be revitalized.
 New construction, renovation and innovation focus on improving animal welfare, increasing sustainability and expanding opportunities for conservation education, turning the zoo's "no animal left indoors" philosophy into reality.
 Phase one of these changes is funded by the current community-supported bond.

 New habitats and facilities focus on animal welfare and care